kabavol/LMSMonitor/README.md

 If a track were playing LMS automatically restarts the track.

 If we bounceds the server we get a green field server, starting afresh.
-If a track had been playing one would have to manually reque the track.
+If a track had been playing one would have to manually requeue the track.

 TODO: bounce with IP change on return.
 </p>